iscc/iscc-specs/docs/specification.md

 ## Definitions

 Basic Metadata:
-: 	Minimal set of required metadata about the digital media object that is identified by an ISCC.
+: 	Minimal set of metadata about the content that is identified by an ISCC.
+This metadata may impact the derived Meta-ID Component

 Character:
 :    Throughout this specification a **character** is meant to be interpreted as one Unicode code point.
 This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.

 Digital Media Object:
 :    A blob of raw bytes with some media type specific encoding.

 Extended Metadata:
-:	Metadata that is not encoded within the ISCC but may be supplied together with the ISCC.
+:    Metadata that is not encoded within the ISCC Meta-ID but may be supplied together with the ISCC.

 Generic Media Type:
 :    A basic content type such as plain text in a normalized and *generic* ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) encoding format.

 ISCC:
 :    International Standard Content Code

 ISCC Code:
 :    The printable text encoded representation of an ISCC

 ISCC Digest:
 :    The raw binary data of an ISCC

 ## Introduction

-An ISCC permanently identifies the content of a given digital media object at multiple levels of *granularity*.
-It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
+An ISCC permanently identifies content at multiple levels of *granularity*.
+It is algorithmically generated from basic metadata and the contents of a digital media object.
 It is designed for being registered and stored on a public and decentralized blockchain.
 An ISCC for a media object can be created and registered by the content author, a publisher, a service provider or anybody else.
 By itself the ISCC and its basic registration on a blockchain does not make any statement or claim about authorship or ownership of the identified content.

 ## ISCC Structure

-The ISCC Digest is a fixed size sequence of 36 bytes (288 bits) assembled from multiple sub-components.
-The printable ISCC Code is a 52 character encoded string representation of an ISCC Digest.
+A **Fully Qualified ISCC Digest** is a fixed size sequence of **36 bytes (288 bits)** assembled from multiple sub-components.
+The **Fully Qualified  ISCC Code** is a **52 character** encoded printable string representation of a complete ISCC Digest.
 This is a high-level overview of the ISCC creation process:

 ![iscc-creation-process](images/iscc-creation-process.svg)